-This instructor-led two-day course provides practical instruction for auditors undertaking internal and supplier audits for the European In Vitro Diagnostic Regulation (EU IVDR).
-The course describes the regulation for auditors and provides practical instruction for planning and conducting audits based on our EU IVDR audit model, which has consistently received great feedback.
+This course provides practical instruction for auditors and managers performing, facilitating, or managing internal and supplier audits against criteria contained within the European Union In Vitro Diagnostic Regulation (EU IVDR).
+The instructor will review the regulation in depth from the auditor’s perspective and provide practical instruction for preparing for, planning, and conducting EU IVDR audits according to NSF’s formal, documented EU IVDR Audit Model.

-This course includes a two-hour eLearning prerequisite, EU IVDR – A Comprehensive Overview, to be completed prior to the start of the live instruction.
-The self-paced eLearning covers all aspects of the regulation and identifies key topics and changes, including the economic operators and new roles associated with the EU IVDR, standard requirements that must be met by all IVD manufacturers, and pre- and post-market requirements of conformity assessment.
+This course includes a two-hour eLearning prerequisite module, EU IVDR – A Comprehensive Overview, to be completed prior to the start of the live instruction.
+The self-paced eLearning covers every aspect of the regulation and identifies key pre- and post-market requirements associated with EU IVDR – standard regulatory requirements that must be met by all In Vitro Diagnostic manufacturers wishing to do business in the EU regardless of IVD classification.

-At the end of this training, you will be able to:
+At the end of this training, learners will be able to:

-This EU IVDR internal auditor course is helpful for experienced internal auditors seeking to expand their auditing knowledge to the EU IVDR.
-Students should have some internal audit experience, and ideally have lead auditor qualifications in QMS audits.
+This course is helpful for experienced internal auditors seeking to expand their auditing knowledge of the EU IVDR, for managers of audit programs, and for anyone who will be the subject of or participate in an EU IVDR audit.
+Delegates should have some internal audit experience, and ideally have certified auditor/lead auditor qualifications in QMS audits.

 Robert Ruff - Rob has over 30 years’ experience in the medical device and public health sectors, including completing a long, distinguished career with the U.S. FDA.
 His extensive regulatory experience includes co-authoring the MDSAP Audit Model and the Quality System Inspection Technique (QSIT).
 He also developed FDA’s computer-based training for QSIT, the Quality System Regulation and the Medical Device Reporting Regulation.